drk1wi/Modlishka/README.md

 # ..Modlishka..

-Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level.
+Modlishka is a flexible and powerful reverse proxy, that will take your ethical phishing campaigns to the next level.

 It was realeased with an aim to:
 - help penetration testers to carry out an effective phishing campaign and reinforce the fact that **serious** threat can arise from phishing.